nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list all persons
+2. AddressBook shows a list of all persons
+3. User requests to delete a specific person in the list with the tag 'a'
+4. AddressBook deletes the person <br>
+5. User requests to add back the same person under a new tag 'b' Steps 1-5 are repeated until all persons with tag 'a' have been converted to tag 'b'

+**Extensions**

+2a.
+The list is empty

+> Use case ends

 ## Appendix C : Non Functional Requirements